 HUD regulations mandate the use of the EIV income report as a third party source to verify participant employment and income information during the full reexamination of income and household composition.
 Reinterpretation of the regulations concerning the use of the EIV changed the requirement such that review of the EIV income report became a required component of all certification processes, including interim certifications.
 In Fiscal Year 2011, SDHC received permission to exempt interim certifications from the requirement to use the EIV income report.
-SDHC continues to use the EIV income report when processing full reexaminations of income and household composition in accordance with the annual and biennial reexamination cycles.
+SDHC continues to use the EIV income report as an option when processing full reexaminations of income and household composition in accordance with the annual and biennial reexamination cycles.

-Of the interims processed during Fiscal Year 2021, EIV income reports were generated for only .007 percent of all interims.
+Of the interims processed during Fiscal Year 2022, EIV income reports were generated for only .051 percent of all interims.
 The initiative ensures Federal expenditures are utilized more efficiently and effectively through a reduction of staff hours and the resulting cost savings.

-Modify EIV Income Report Review Schedule Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$61,500 \$30,750 \$307 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-2,050 1,025 10 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-1.8% 1.5% 3.2% No CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase) \$62,464,332 \$68,710,765 \$86,896,392 Yes
+MODIFY EIV INCOME REPORT REVIEW SCHEDULE Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$61,500 \$30,750 \$347 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+2,050 1,025 12 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+1.8% 1.5% 1.1% Yes CE #5: Increase in Agency Rental Revenue Total household contributions towards housing assistance (increase) \$62,464,332 \$68,710,765 \$94,913,676 Yes